LGBTQ rights in Qatar: Living conditions

-In May 2022, Naser Mohamed, a physician based in the US, became the first Qatari to publicly come out as a gay man.
+In May 2022, Naser Mohamed, a physician and gay rights activist based in the US, became the first Qatari to publicly come out as a gay man.
+He told The Guardian that LGBTQ people in Qatar are held and physically abused by authorities, then are promised safety from further torture if they agree to work as agents and help authorities find other LGBTQ+ people.

 In May 2023, Gilbert Ignatius, a Qatar Airways employee from Indonesia, was detained by Qatar's Criminal Investigation Department following Ignatius's birthday celebration.
 Officials who detained him cited his tinted moisturizer, designer brand clothing and bag as evidence of prostitution.
 An officer struck Ignatius when he asked to speak to the Indonesian embassy and told him "You have no rights.
 This is Qatar."
 Ignatius, who had lived in Doha for 6 years, was subsequently deported, fired, and banned from Qatar without official explanation.
 He told press that secret police crackdowns following the World Cup seem to especially target people who appear to be from Philippines, Indonesia, and Thailand.

+In 2024, Manuel Guerrero Aviña, a Mexican-British citizen working for Qatar Airways, was arrested in Qatar after police officers impersonated a gay man on Grindr and arranged a "date" with him.
+Qatari officials claimed that he was arrested on drug charges, and that they did not even know about his sexuality until after the arrest, but his family retorted that he was not a drug user, that he was forced to sign documents that he did not understand in Arabic, and that he was interrogated about other gay men after the fake Grindr "date" arranged by the police.
+Aviña was released to await trial after 44 days in detention, and The UN’s Working Group on Arbitrary Detention expressed deep concerns about his treatment, including reported denial of access to life-saving HIV medication.
+Amnesty International called the case "nothing short of horrific", and expressed fears that he was coerced into providing information to authorities that could be used to hurt other LGBTQ people.